Loan: Buy-to-Let mortgage

 Vantage Finance recently achieved success for just such a case – a couple who were hoping to invest some of their capital into a buy-to-let property in Scotland as part of their investment portfolio.

-Lucy Hodge, director of Vantage Finance, said: “We meet clients face-to-face in this type of situation and it was clear from the outset that this couple were making an investment decision.
+Lucy Barrett, MD of Vantage Finance, said: “We meet clients face-to-face in this type of situation and it was clear from the outset that this couple were making an investment decision.
 They didn’t fall into the accidental landlord category at all.

 They had got in touch with a developer and were looking to purchase a property in Glasgow, they were both on good incomes and wanted to borrow £81,000.

 Not only did we succeed in finding them a five year fixed rate at 4.09 per cent, the loan was completed within 23 working days from start to finish."